 The aims and objectives of the Club are to promote interest in the Afghan Hound and to maintain its future in the UK.
 We aim to promote breed classes within the region and can provide judges or rosette sponsorship to societies that use judges from our lists.
 Our judging criteria and application forms can be downloaded from the Downloads secton to your left.

-We hold various social events, seminars and provide our members with a glossy magazine titled AFFI.
+We hold various social events, seminars and provide our members with back copies of Affi Magazine if required.

 Seminar and Education

 5th April 2020 - Requirements of a Dog Show Judge

 Western Afghan Hound Club